Finding new walks can be challenging.

-I called into the Apple Store in Covent Garden.
+After a lot of emails, I decided to call into the Apple Store in Covent Garden.
 The emails are nothing to do with the Apple company.
 It is just some independent guy trying to make a fast buck.

 For some time now I have been thinking about developing my photography skills but not sure how or what type of camera to invest in.
 I thought if someone can build a course on it with over 50 CDS at $99 there must be a lot to learn.
 I had watched about 2 minutes of his publicity video and felt that the guy was dragging it out somewhat so that’s what prompted me to find out for myself.
 Result.